shikhashikz/shikhashikz.github.io/_posts/2024/2024-01-23-Build-for-Bharat.md

 > Crafting the Future of E-Commerce: Be the Sculptor with Your Professional Expertise

-## ONDC's Build for Bharat Initiative ##
+## ONDC's Initiative ##

-In the rapidly evolving digital commerce landscape of India, the ***Open Network for Digital Commerce (ONDC)*** is spearheading a transformative initiative – **Build for Bharat.** Supported by *StartupIndia* and sponsored by industry leaders such as *Google Cloud, Antler, Paytm, and Protean,* this collaborative effort aims to address **e-commerce challenges** and explore innovative solutions through open networks.
+In the rapidly evolving digital commerce landscape of India, the Open Network for Digital Commerce (ONDC) is spearheading a transformative initiative – Build for Bharat.
+Supported by StartupIndia and sponsored by industry leaders such as Google Cloud, Antler, Paytm, and Protean, this collaborative effort aims to address **e-commerce challenges** and explore innovative solutions through open networks.

-## Build for Bharat: A Platform for Transformation ##

-*Build for Bharat is a unique platform that welcomes professionals, entrepreneurs, and innovative startups to contribute to shaping a dynamic and inclusive e-commerce landscape in Bharat.
-This initiative provides a stage for pitching groundbreaking ideas that can open new avenues of opportunity for participants.*

 ## Who Can Join? ##

-*Professionals, startups, and students*
+Professionals, Entrepreneurs, Innovative Startups, and Students

 <div style="text-align: center;">
-<a href="https://hack2skill.com/hack/ondc-hackathon?utm_source=shikhashikz&utm_medium=shikhashikz" class="btn btn-dark text-white px-5 btn-lg">Register Now</a>
+<a href="https://hack2skill.com/hack/ondc-hackathon?utm_source=shikhashikz&utm_medium=shikhashikz" class="btn btn-dark text-white px-5 btn-lg">Powered by H2S</a>
 </div>

+> Explore a diverse range of problem statements in the below section

-## Next Gen Ventures: Exclusive Opportunities Await ##
+## Next Gen Ventures ##

-*For professionals, entrepreneurs, and startups with groundbreaking business solutions, the Next Gen Ventures track offers exclusive **Google Cloud credits** and the opportunity to join the prestigious **Antler India Residency Program**.
-Winners may also secure equity-based funding and mentorship from Antler India, providing an invaluable boost to their ventures.*
+Exclusive Opportunities Awaits for professionals, entrepreneurs, and startups with groundbreaking business solutions.
+The Next Gen Ventures track offers exclusive **Google Cloud credits** and the opportunity to join the prestigious **Antler India Residency Program**.
+Winners may also secure equity-based funding and mentorship from Antler India, providing an invaluable boost to their ventures.

-## Hackathon Thrills: Shaping the Future of E-Commerce ##
+## Hackathon Thrills ##

-*The Build for Bharat Hackathon provides an exciting opportunity for tech enthusiasts and innovators to dive into the world of innovation and revolutionize the e-commerce landscape.
-Participants can secure exclusive **Google Cloud credits and rewards up to millions**, making it a thrilling experience for those passionate about technology and its impact on digital commerce.*
+Ready to contribute to shape the Future of E-Commerce?
+The Build for Bharat Hackathon provides an exciting opportunity for tech enthusiasts and innovators to dive into the world of innovation and revolutionize the e-commerce landscape.
+Participants can secure exclusive **Google Cloud credits and rewards up to millions**, making it a thrilling experience for those passionate about technology and its impact on digital commerce.

-## Choose Your Challenge: Problem Statements Unveiled ##
+## Choose Your Challenge ##

-*For a comprehensive list, please refer to the end of this article.*
+> For a comprehensive list of problem statements, refer the last section

-Participants in the Hackathon can select from a diverse range of problem statements covering **logistics, retail commerce, and fintech.** With over 10 topics to choose from, including *reverse logistics, last-mile hyperlocal, and personalized customer experiences,* participants can tackle challenges that align with their expertise and interests.
+Participants in the Hackathon can select from a diverse range of problem statements covering **logistics, retail commerce, and fintech.** With over 10 topics to choose from, including **reverse logistics, last-mile hyperlocal, and personalized customer experiences,** participants can tackle challenges that align with their expertise and interests.

-## Seizing the Opportunity: Build for Bharat ##
+## Seizing the Opportunity ##

-*Join the movement, pick your challenge, and let your innovation reshape the future of digital commerce in Bharat.*
+Join the movement, pick your challenge, and let your innovation reshape the future of digital commerce in Bharat.

+Hurry up!
+Last date to Register is 31st January!!

 <div style="text-align: center;">
-<a href="https://hack2skill.com/hack/ondc-hackathon?utm_source=shikhashikz&utm_medium=shikhashikz" class="btn btn-dark text-white px-5 btn-lg">Register Now</a></div>
+<a href="https://hack2skill.com/hack/ondc-hackathon/signup?utm_medium=shikhashikz&utm_source=shikhashikz" class="btn btn-dark text-white px-5 btn-lg">Register Now</a></div>

-Additional Information

-*More than 10 topics to choose from:*
+More than 10 topics to choose from:

 1. Reverse Logistics
 2. Last Mile Hyperlocal